 Understanding which keywords are driving phone calls

 Call tracking enhances the power of your paid efforts by giving you insight into which keywords are driving calls and conversions.
-With keyword level call tracking, your call tracking provider will assign a number from your phone number pool to each visitor, allowing you to know who is calling you and how they found you online.
+With visitor level call tracking, your call tracking provider will assign a number from your phone number pool to each visitor, allowing you to know who is calling you and how they found you online.
 After each visitor is done browsing your website, their phone number is freed up for another person to use.
 This feature allows you to effectively track your PPC visitors and which keywords they use to discover your business.

 Proving and improving marketing ROI

-Call tracking features like call recording, keyword level tracking, and campaign attribution allow you to track your campaign performance and gain insight into which campaigns are performing the best.
+Call tracking features like call recording, visitor level tracking, and campaign attribution allow you to track your campaign performance and gain insight into which campaigns are performing the best.
 This information is helpful for adjusting your marketing strategy for increased ROI.

 Finding areas for improvement